sdsanchezm/angular-all/README.md

 - a module in angular, is a class with a decorator
 - a module works like a grouper that encapsulates functionalities, protected it from the external world and easier to share

+## FileSystem recommended in angular

+- `ng g m <name>`
+- then create the FS
+    - components
+    - pages
+        - (components that contains more components)
+    - services
+    - interfaces